stlouisweb/meteor-ionic-tutorial/to-doing.md

 meteor
 ```

-You can open the project in your browser by going to http://localhost:3000 (or another port if you specifed one when you started meteor), and you should see Hello World in the browser window.
+You can open the project in your browser by going to **http://localhost:3000** (or another port if you specifed one when you started meteor), and you should see "Hello World" in the browser window.

 If you inspect the code you should see no errors in the console and looking at the source will show that our meteor-ionic component blocks added a bunch of divs with specific classes to format our page properly for ionic.